Advikgupta23/OPACOS/README.md

 # OPACOS

-The framework developed is helpful in getting probability distribution of parameters of stars in the Milky Way as observed by us synthetically for a section of our Sky.
-Using above framework we can get the ditribution function of parameters for a section of sky which can be used as a prior in Galactic surveys.
+The framework developed is helpful in getting probability distribution of parameters of stars in the Milky Way as observed by us synthetically for a section of our sky.
+Using above framework we can get the distribution function of parameters for a section of sky which can be used as a prior in Galactic surveys.

 Our framework can be used to get the probability distribution of metallicity or age given priors of (age,distance) or (metallicity, distance) respectively.
 It accounts for selection effects and generates a probability distribution of parameters as would be seen by us for a section of sky.